smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ## Execution of Automatic Job Tracking

 Automatic job tracking is defined as adding jobs to an OpCon daily schedule without requiring that a job master record be configured in the OpCon server database.
-Even though having no OpCon job master greatly limits the ways OpCon can manage this type of job, it is still possible for the job completion status to be displayed by the Enterprise Manager or by Web access to OpCon.
+Even though having no OpCon job master greatly limits the ways OpCon can manage this type of job, it is still possible for the job completion status to be displayed by the User Interface or by Web access to OpCon.

 Within the IBM i LSAM, automatic job tracking can also greatly reduce the amount of work required for the LSAM to recognize which jobs should be sent to OpCon for tracking.
 There is a control field value in the LSAM Job Tracking configuration (LSAM sub-menu 1, option 7) used to turn this capability on or off for the whole LSAM environment.
 There are also values on the Job Tracking Parameters records that can be used to either request or prevent automatic job tracking of any jobs that are submitted by a registered primary job.